-- Are the trading rules different between a Roth IRA and a Traditional IRA?
+- Are the trading rules for a Roth IRA different from a Traditional IRA?
 There are no differences that I’m aware of.

 - Is there an easy way to avoid “free riding” in my IRA account?
 Only buy when you have enough “settled funds” in your account (usually visible in your on-line balances) to cover the purchase.
 Interactive Brokers and TD Ameritrade have limited margin features for avoiding settlement date restrictions—they essentially waive the 3 day settlement period.

 Stock/ ETF/ ETN trading